yallxe/hogg/readme.md

 - You are currently unable to use DNS-over-HTTPS or other similar solutions
 - You currently have change your DNS servers to localhost (127.0.0.1)
-- You may NOT get a full interception of DNS packets yet.
+- You may **NOT** get a full interception of DNS packets, because some application may use their own DNS servers, ignoring your system-wide DNS settings.

 ## Todo stuff

 - [x] Working DNS Proxy + Nuclei scanner
-- [ ] Add notifications
+- [x] Add notifications (Currently telegram and system notifications)
-- [ ] Add more scanners
+- [ ] Add automatic traffic redirection to DNS Proxy
-- [ ] Add DNS Network Sniffer (not a proxy!!!), like it would be a wireshark network sniffer
+- [ ] Add GUI (probably through tray icon)
-- [ ] Add DNS-over-HTTPS support for DNS Proxy.
+- [ ] Add DNS-over-HTTPS proxy.